 One of the most unknown underdogs ever, Jetstrike is a great side-scrolling flying game in the spirit of classic Choplifter, but with many more options and gameplay features. |

-Aside from attractive VGA graphics and a wide variety of terrain to fly over, Jetstrike's highlight is the sheer number of gameplay variety.
-Options include Missions, Stunts, Combat, Landing, and a very addictive two-player mode.
+Aside from attractive VGA graphics and a wide variety of terrain to fly over, Jetstrike's highlight is the sheer gameplay variety.
+Game modes include Missions, Stunts, Combat, Landing, and a very addictive two-player mode.
 In the two player game, the first player attempts a mission for which points are awarded on completion of each part and for "quality" of flight and landing.
-A quicker flight is better "quality," and perfect landings yield better scores.
+A quicker flight is better "quality", and perfect landings yield better scores.
 After several rounds, the player who has the most points is declared winner.
 The missions are challenging tests of skill, and include such novelties as flying around balloons, flying planes through tunnels, and landing on runways, etc.

 Another fun feature is a "what if?" mode, which allows you to fly a major aircraft from any period and fight against your choice of enemy, again from any era.
 You can choose the number of computer opponents, and this allows for some ridiculous set pieces where you can vent your frustration, such as shooting down German Fokker triplanes in your F-16 or Sea Harrier.
 For a real challenge, of course, try firing up the legendary Sopwith Camel and take on the modern giants such as the MiG or the Tornado.

 With a great number of gameplay varieties, attractive graphics, and a fun two-player mode, Jetstrike is a perfect "next game" for fans of Choplifter and its modern successor Armor Alley.
 The interface could be better, but at least it doesn't take long to get the hang of it.
 Two thumbs up!